Days

 As the afternoon light softens, your driver and guide bring you back to your hotel.
 Modernist concrete, sacred brick, Mughal arches, and colonial corridors linger in your mind—it’s a day that leaves you with a more profound sense of how this city quietly holds centuries within its walls.

-💲 Start: The first 1–2 guests are a flat fee of $220 USD total
+💲 Start: The first 1–2 guests are a flat fee of $220 $190 USD total.

-➕ Add-On: Each additional guest (up to 2 more) is $80 USD per person
+➕ Add-On: Each additional guest (up to 2 more) is $90 $80 USD per person

-👥 Maximum Group Size: 6 guests total
+👥 Group Size: A maximum of 6 guests is allowed on regular departures

 🚐 Custom Tour?
-Solo, groups & families — contact us for a personalised quote
+Solo, groups & families — contact us for a personalised quote.

 Special Offer